 Example of Causal-Comparative Research Questions:

 - The impact of drugs on a teenager.

-4. Experimental Research: Also known as true experimentation, this research method is reliant on a theory.
-Experimental research, as the name suggests, is usually based on one or more theories.
-This theory has not be proved in the past and is merely a supposition.
-In an experimental research, an analysis is done around proving or disproving the statement.
+Also known as true experimentation, this research method relies on a theory.
+As the name suggests, experimental research is usually based on one or more theories.
+This theory has yet to be proven before and is merely a supposition.
+In experimental research, an analysis is done around proving or disproving the statement.
 This research method is used in natural sciences.
 Traditional research methods are more effective than modern techniques.

 There can be multiple theories in experimental research.
-A theory is a statement which can be verified or refuted.
+A theory is a statement that can be verified or refuted.

 After establishing the statement, efforts are made to understand whether it is valid or invalid.
-This type of quantitative research method is mainly used in natural or social sciences as there are various statements which need to be proved right or wrong.
+This quantitative research method is mainly used in natural or social sciences as various statements must be proved right or wrong.

 - Traditional research methods are more effective than modern techniques.

-- Systematic teaching schedules help children who find it hard to cope up with the course.
+- Systematic teaching schedules help children who struggle to cope with the course.

 - It is a boon to have responsible nursing staff for ailing parents.

 The second major step in primary quantitative research is data collection.
 Data collection can be divided into sampling methods and data collection using surveys and polls.

 There are two main sampling methods for quantitative research: Probability and Non-probability sampling.